tbela99/css-parser/README.md

 # css-parser

-CSS parser for node and the browser
+CSS parser and minifier for node and the browser

 ## Installation